 They then spend too little time tailoring the letter to the specific opportunity (let’s be honest -- we’ve all quickly replaced the company name on a generic letter...).
 Sadly, both mistakes prevent you from making a clear and compelling presentation to your prospective employer.

-This is why I teach my clients the template for writing dynamite cover letters in 20 minutes.
+This is why I teach my clients the template for writing dynamite cover letters in 30 minutes.

 The secret to this template is that just like any interview question, the question you’re really responding to when writing a cover letter is “Why should I hire you?”

 Your prospective employer doesn’t want your life story or a narrative recap of your resume.
 They want the top 2-3 reasons (max!), with supporting evidence, that you’re the best fit for the role.
 So why not just give it to them straight?

 Click here to request our plug-and-play template and 30-minute cover letter guide that will have you cranking out dynamite cover letters like nobody's business in no time.

 What’s more important than your cover letter?